Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.Instructions.md

 <Meta Opcode>[Opcode][Arguments]
 ```

-* Meta Opcode: a byte corresponding to a meta opcode;
+* Meta Opcode: a byte corresponding to a meta instruction;
-* Opcode: a byte corresponding to a flow opcode or a command opcode;
+* Opcode: a byte corresponding to a flow instruction or a command instruction;
-* Arguments: for meta opcode or for "opcode".
+* Arguments: for meta instruction or for flow/command instruction.

 A script interpreter is supposed to read the meta opcode, and base on that, figure out what kind of data/opcode after that.